sosy-lab/benchexec/doc/container.md

   not even communicating with processes on the same host (configurable).
 - File-system access can be restricted, and write accesses can be redirected such that they not affect the host filesystem.
+- Result files produced by the tool in the container can be collected and copied to an output directory afterwards.

 Note that while BenchExec containers rely on the same kernel features as similar solutions, they are not meant as a secure solution for restricting potentially malicious applications.